counterposition/til/README.md

-# til
+# Today I Learned

-Today I Learned: notes too concise to be a blog post
+Time is of the essence.
+This is a collection of concise notes about all kinds of things.